Spy: Espionage in Australia

 Using objects from the National Archives of Australia, ASIO and other security organisations, the exhibition brings the stories of spies out of the shadows and into the light.

-Spy: Espionage in Australia is on show at the Museum of the Riverina's Historic Council Chambers site, 31 May to 12 August 2018.
+Spy: Espionage in Australia is on show now, Tuesdays - Sundays at the Museum of the Riverina's Historic Council Chambers site.
+Exhibition must close 12 August 2018.